akalabayapal/PYUI/README.md

 This project is targeted to make cross platform applications using python.PYUI is a layout pre-compiled framework for making python applications in very lightweight sizes.
 It uses a xml layouting system for defining layouts, python for logic and **PYWebview** as the renderer.Leading to a blank application size only 16MB compared to heavyweight rendering systems costing 50+ MB or TKinter that has very legacy thread-unsafe architecture

-**Note: Project is under rapid development and is in meta stable state.
-First stable release will be v1.0**

 ## Motivation
 1.**Making General Purpose Applications:** This project is driven by the motivation of making a framework over python that can be used to make general purpose applications with little or no learning curve.